-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2015 and 2014, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2016 and 2015, by Deloitte & Touche LLP, the Company's independent registered public accounting firm.

-Fiscal Ye ar E nded
+Fis cal Year Ended

-2015 2014
+2016 2015

-(in tho usan ds)
+(1 in thousands)

-Audit Fees(1) \$ 1,443,616 \$ 1,335,770
+Audit Fees(1) \$ 675,78 \$ 1,443,616

-Audit-related Fees(2) 102,000
+Audit-related Fees(2) 2,0 00 102,000

-Tax Fees(3) 54,450
+Tax Fees(3) 125,2 25 54,450

 All Other Fees (specifically describe all other fees incurred)

-Total Fees \$ 1,600,066 \$ 1,335,770
+Total Fees \$ 803,0 \$ 1,600,066

-- (1) "Audit Fees" consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Registration Statement on Form S-1 filed with the SEC in connection with our initial public offering, review of our quarterly financial statements presented in our quarterly reports on Form 10-Q, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years. - (2) "Audit-related fees" consist of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category. - (3) "Tax Fees" consist of international and domestic tax studies, consulting and planning.
+- (1) "Audit Fees" consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, review of our quarterly financial statements presented in our quarterly reports on Form 10-Q, and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years.
+In 2015, audit fees included fees for services rendered in connection with the audit of our financial statements presented in our Registration Statement on Form S-1 filed with the SEC in connection with our initial public offering. - (2) "Audit-related fees" consist of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category. - (3) "Tax Fees" consist of international and domestic tax studies, consulting and planning.